THINGS THAT FLY

 Well, I ask you - can there ever have been (and will there ever be again) such a beautiful aircraft as the CONCORDE?

 This was a case of a pioneering concept overtaken by economic forces and, for the time, some rather spurious environmental arguments, but it nevertheless created a 30-year niche for itself to earn its rightful place in the hearts of all Britons, and no doubt a lot of others too.
 The big fat ugly American in the background deservedly won the day by playing a pivotal role in enabling the masses to afford to fly.
-Since they're still being rolled out more or less weekly at Everett Field it may be another two decades before the last 747 is grounded, more likely as a result of the influence of the 787 'Dreamliner' and whatever follows it, but I somehow don't think they'll be missed in quite the same way.
+Since they're still being rolled out more or less weekly at Everett Field it may be another two decades or more before the last 747 is grounded, but I somehow don't think they'll be missed in quite the same way.
+When this finally comes it'll be more likely as a result of the influence of the even bigger Airbus A380, though it is hard to imagine this racking up anything like the sales record of the 'jumbo'.
+Boeing's current major project, the 787 'Dreamliner' is a lot smaller and aimed at a very diffferent market.

 He's at it again I hear you say.......................